mailgun/documentation/source/api-ip-pools.rst

      DELETE /v3/domains/{domain_name}/ips/ip_pool

 Removes an IP Pool from a domain.
-You will need to supply a replacement IP option
+You will need to supply a replacement IP option (shared, dedicated or another IP Pool).

 .. container:: ptable